-Let me paraphrase this passage by using Biff and Marge’s marriage as the template:
+Let me paraphrase this passage by using Biff and Mable’s marriage as the template:

 Woe is me!
 For I, Biff, am undone; for I am a man of unclean lips, and I dwell in a marriage with a person of unclean lips; for my eyes have seen the King, the LORD of hosts! – Isaiah 6:5 (RTV)

-Biff must come to “Isaiah’s place” in his relationship with Marge, to where he is broken completely regarding his sin.
+Biff must come to “Isaiah’s place” in his relationship with Mable, to where he is broken completely regarding his sin.
 Then he will be able to become a means of grace to her.

-The irony is that Biff is trying to force Marge to do what he cannot do himself: He is as challenged to change himself as Marge is to change herself.
-Bill is a pious, self-deceived, self-reliant man trying to impose change on his wife while he is not able to change himself.
+The irony is that Biff is trying to force Mable to do what he cannot do himself: He is as challenged to change himself as Mable is to change herself.
+Biff is a pious, self-deceived, self-reliant man trying to impose change on his wife while he is not able to change himself.